 The city is also well-known for design, with more than 6,000 design companies employing more than 60,000 people.
 On Nov.
 19, 2008, UNESCO named Shenzhen a member of its Creative Cities Network and awarded Shenzhen the title of City of Design.

 Shenzhen has unique cultural charm.
 The city has a network of first-class, public cultural facilities that allow residents to enjoy thousands of cultural performances.
-Since 2003, when Shenzhen took the national lead in establishing the strategy for a "culture-based city," its cultural and creative industries have achieved robust expansion with annual growth rates of more than 20 percent and become important engines for the city's rapid and healthy economic development.
+Since 2003, when Shenzhen took the national lead in establishing the strategy for a "culture-based city," its cultural and creative industries have achieved robust expansion with annual growth rates of more than 20 percent and become important engines for the city's economic development.

 A picturesque coastal city, Shenzhen is a popular tourist destination in South China and has been listed by the Chinese Government as an Excellent Tourist City.
 It was named one of the world's 31 must-see tourist destinations in 2010 by The New York Times.